Making a cinematic video with any camera is not a dream.

 Check how big a difference the cinematic music and sound effects make in the same scene:

-Use FlexClip’s royalty-free music and sound effects to add cinematic music and SFX
+Use FlexClip’s royalty-free music and sound effects to add cinematic music and SFX.

 That’s why Hollyhood movie directors spend a large sum of money, hiring composers or instrumental soloists and professional bands and foley artists to tailor-make the original movie soundtracks.

 Luckily, today you don’t have to go bankrupt to have all this cinematic music and sound effects for your videos.
-With Flexclip’s thousands of royalty-free and studio-like music and sound effects, you can easily match your videos with cinematic audio.
+With Flexclip’s thousands of royalty-free and studio-like music and sound effects, you can easily match your videos with multiple layers of cinematic audio.
 Besides, free high-res cinematic stock footage and photos are also available.

-8. Add Cinematic Fonts
+8. Add Cinematic Fonts and Text Effects

 Like color grading, using cinematic fonts is another way to add an extra cinematic touch to your videos.
 While which exact font you need depends on the theme of your movie, personal preference, and others.